James Ransone

-James Finley Ransone III (born June 2, 1979) is an American actor and musician.
-He is known for his roles as Ziggy Sobotka in the second season of the drama series The Wire, United States Marine Corps Cpl.
-Josh Ray Person in the war drama miniseries Generation Kill (2008), The Deputy in the supernatural horror films Sinister (2012) and Sinister 2 (2015), Chester in Tangerine (2015), the adult Eddie Kaspbrak in It Chapter Two (2019), and Max in The Black Phone (2021).
+James Finley Ransone III (born June 2, 1979) is an American actor.
+He is known for his roles as Ziggy Sobotka in the second season of the drama series The Wire, US Marine Corps Cpl.
+Josh Ray Person in the war drama miniseries Generation Kill (2008), the Deputy in the supernatural horror films Sinister (2012) and Sinister 2 (2015), Chester in Tangerine (2015), the adult Eddie Kaspbrak in It Chapter Two (2019), and Max in The Black Phone (2021).

-Life
+Early life and education

 Ransone was born and raised in Baltimore, Maryland, the son of Joyce (née Peterson) and James Finley Ransone II, a Vietnam War veteran.
-He was educated at the George Washington Carver Center for Arts and Technology in Baltimore and attended the School of Visual Arts in Manhattan for one year.
+He was educated at the George Washington Carver Center for Arts and Technology in Towson, Maryland, and attended the School of Visual Arts in Manhattan for one year.